More in Home Improvement

-Next, take your top, side panels and interior shelves to a miter saw and cut them down to the appropriate length.
+Use a miter saw to cut the top, side panels and interior shelves to the appropriate length.
 The miter saw will make a cleaner, more controlled cut than the table saw, and is a better choice for smaller pieces of lumber.
-If your dimensions are too large to be cut using your miter saw, the cuts can be made on the table saw, but take great care to make the cuts as clean as possible.
+If your dimensions are too large to be cut on a miter saw, use a table saw, but take great care to make the cuts as clean as possible.

-The interior shelves need to be “rabbited” into the two side panels of the frame by using a router.
-Rabbiting the shelves into the frame will make the unit much stronger and allow the shelves to support more weight.
-In order to make sure you router these “rabbit grooves” at the same position in both side panels, lay the two panels side by side on a table and screw a piece of scrap wood across both ends of the panels, effectively making them into one wide board.
+The interior shelves need to be rabbet cut into the two side panels of the frame by using a router.
+Rabbeting the shelves into the frame will make the unit much stronger and allow the shelves to support more weight.
+In order to make sure you router these the rabbet grooves at the same position in both side panels, lay the two panels side by side on a table and screw a piece of scrap wood across both ends of the panels, effectively making them into one wide board.
 This will ensure that your lines are straight and even.
 Then, find the location of your first shelf and use a T-square to draw a 3/4” strip across both side panels at once.
 Draw another 3/4” strip at the location of every shelf you intend to put in the unit.
 A good rule is to space the shelves 16 inches (on center) apart.

 After the grooves have been marked on the shelves, you will need to router them out, which will create the rabbit joints discussed in Step 4 (Image 1).
 To do this, clamp a level or straight edge along your newly marked shelf lines to use as a guide upon which to drive the router.
 A router is a very high velocity tool, and it can easily run away from you, so making this straight edge guide is essential to getting straight joints (Image 2).